preston/hsp-marketplace-documentation/hsp-project/docs/ballots/HL7_HSP_R2_STU1_2019SEP/digital_rights_management.md

 To provide concrete support for the most common payment models, several models related to product-level DRM are provided to form the basis of dynamic product authorization tracking and operations.

 ## Entitlements
 Almost all daily consumer interactions with digital content are licensed.
 Many exceptions exist, such as for Government works and public domain materials outside of copyright, but the average person interacts primarily with copyrighted, licensed digital assets.
-“Open Source” software under Apache 2.0, MIT, BSD license etc is still licensed for use, even though it is “free”.
+"Open Source" software under Apache 2.0, MIT, BSD license etc is still licensed for use, even though it is "free".
 In order words, lack of financial transaction does not imply lack of copyright nor binding legal obligations.

-In the world of “closed source” digital content, license rights tend to be temporary.
+In the world of "closed source" digital content, license rights tend to be temporary.
 For example, renting a movie for online play may only allow for playback within 24 hours from start of play, 1 week from time of rental, 2 restarts, during a special promotional period, or other complex terms.
 Materials for trial use or demonstration purposes may have similar restrictions, while access to software applications is enforced in more diverse ways.
 Clinical content -- especially terminology systems -- are typically made available under custom licenses with less regard for international compatibility and legal robustness than one would assume.

 The Marketplace defines an Entitlement as an acquired instance of a given Product under an available License.
 (Details follow.)